tstillwell/appengine_multiblog/README.md

 There are a few workarounds to the low email limit

-You may want to look into using a supported App Engine mail API which have free quotas which are much higher than the Google provided mail API.
+You may want to look into using a supported third party mail API which have free quotas which are much higher than the Google provided mail API.